kanthorlabs/kanthorq/website/docs/002-concepts/003-event.md

 MUST follow requirements includes:

 - The `id` property must be Lexicographically Sortable Identifier.
 For example if you want to use UUID, please use UUIDv7.
 We are recommend you use the [ULID](https://github.com/ulid/spec)
-- The `topic` property must multiple alphanumeric+hypen strings that could be seperate by a dot.
+- The `subject` property must multiple alphanumeric+hypen strings that could be seperate by a dot.

   - OK: `order`, `order.created`, `v2.order.created`, `058434268238.order.created`, `-1002223543143.subscription.created`, `ap-southeast-1.user.created`
   - KO: `order.`, `order.*`